 The first quarter a student does not meet satisfactory progress the student will be issued a "warning" via email and a registration hold will be placed on their account.
 The warning email is issued only one time.
 Students receiving a warning must acknowledge receipt of the warning via email to have the registration hold removed.

 Although it is not required, students are encouraged to meet with an adviser.
 The advisor will assist by recommending campus resources, helping plan a course load that is manageable,and by assisting the student with choosing the correct pathway within the major or discussing other majors at the University.
 Students are encouraged to discuss all circumstances leading to a lack of satisfactory progress, including extenuating circumstances and situations outside of academic life that may impact success.

 Students who fail to meet satisfactory progress in a second, but not necessarily consecutive quarter, will be on "probation" status and a registration hold will be placed on their account.
 Students will be issued a probation letter via email.
-Students must meet with an adviser in a scheduled meeting to have the registration hold removed.
+Students will be required to submit a self-assessment form, create a graduation plan, and must schedule a meeting with an adviser to have the registration hold removed.
 Students can expect the same support during their appointments as outlined in the “warning” section.
 Students who do not meet with an advisor will not be able to register for future quarters.

 Students who fail to meet satisfactory progress in a third, but not necessarily consecutive quarter, will be on dismissal status from the major.
 Students will be notified via email and given instructions if they wish to appeal dismissal from the major.
 There will be a deadline for the appeal clearly stated on the letter.
 Students have only one opportunity to appeal dismissal.